North Kathmandu Valley

 Abdomen length 50mm

-The ID on this one might be changed at some point, but for now, I believe this is C. acuitifrons.
+The ID on this one might be changed at some point, but I believe this is C. acuitifrons.
 The location is the same for C. viridifrons, but this one was flying over the Nagmati stream near where I found W. atkinsoni.
 I hesitated to keep it as a specimen but as there was only one there at the time I couldn't remove it from the area.
 I might have made a better determination and it could be C. sp.nov.
 According to Asahina (1983), this doesn't fit the determination for C. acutifrons exactly and Asahina suggested there might be a hybridization between C. acutifrons and virdifrons.
 I would be more inclined to recognize it as a Cephalaeschna sp. nov.

 Male